Ferrocarril de Sóller: Palma railway station

 Palma Railway Station (Coordinates: 39°34′36″N 2°39′14″E) is a subtle, relatively small brown brick building with a large "Ferrocarril de Sóller" sign on its façade, partly given up to a museum, cleverly renovated so that the large glass windows reflect the railway tracks to make them look as if they go on into the rooms.
 The station is just off the Plaça de Espanya and borders a large and popular park which lies on top of the underground Estació Intermodal.
 Several old railway buildings (one with a large brick chimney) lie untouched in the park and there are several train-themed play structures, each one a carriage named after a settlement along the line.

 Sóller railway station

 Sóller Railway Station (Coordinates: 39°45′53″N 2°42′54″E) on the other hand is much larger, developed from a fortified house dating from 1606, Ca'n Mayol.
 The station is also home to the tram which runs from Sóller to Port de Sóller and (inside the building) a museum dedicated to the works of Picasso and Joan Miró.

 2019 anonymous takeover bid

-In 2019 an anonymous group of investors launched hostile €25m takeover bid for the railway, represented by Goros Investments.
+In 2019 an anonymous group of investors launched a hostile €25m takeover bid for the railway, represented by Goros Investments.
 Most of the 172,000 shares in the private company are owned by about 800 local people.
 As of August 2019 a local tour operator and restaurateur and a company that runs boat trips around the north-east of the island are the two largest shareholders.